Transforming our communities through media-based organizing

 What we do at the AMC

-The Allied Media Conference is a collaboratively designed event curated with care every year by 100+ volunteer coordinators.
+The Allied Media Conference is a collaboratively designed event curated with care every year by staff and volunteer coordinators.
 Conference content explores the intersections of media and communications, art, technology, education, and social justice.

 The glue that holds these incredibly diverse content areas together is media-based organizing, or any collaborative process that uses media, art or technology to address the roots of problems and advance holistic solutions towards a more just and creative world.